 What Are Booklice?

-Booklice are very tiny insects that are commonly found at homes, especially on the walls, inside cabinets and even in books.
-They are only about 1mm to 2mm in size, therefore, booklice usually go unnoticed.
+Booklice are very tiny insects that are commonly found at homes.
+They are often seen on the walls, inside cabinets and even in books.
+Booklice are only about 1mm to 2mm in size.
+Therefore, booklice usually go unnoticed.
 Some people may even describe booklice as a close resemblance to a full-stop.
 They are so tiny in size that they are often spotted only when one pays close attention to them or when an infestation happens.
 In some cases, homeowners may not even know that they are facing an issue with booklice infestation.

 What Attracts Booklice?